wagtail/wagtail/docs/contributing/security.md

 If you want to send an encrypted email (optional), the public key ID for <security@wagtail.org> is `0xbed227b4daf93ff9`, and this public key is available from most commonly-used keyservers.

-Django security issues should be reported directly to the Django Project, following [Django\'s security policies](https://docs.djangoproject.com/en/dev/internals/security/) (upon which Wagtail\'s own policies are based).
+Django security issues should be reported directly to the Django Project, following [Django's security policies](https://docs.djangoproject.com/en/dev/internals/security/) (upon which Wagtail's own policies are based).

 ## Supported versions